thanhtamdc/Relayer-v2.0.0-for-testnet-task-STRIDE/README.md

      sudo systemctl restart rlyd && journalctl -fu rlyd -o cat
 ```

-(This guide was created in collaboration with goooodnes#8929 and Zuka#5870)
+Thanks to goooodnes#8929 and Zuka#5870 for creating this guide
 <br>